Journey of the Magi by T.S. Eliot

 Of being courted and despised;

-She uses the traditional image of the ‘tin rooster’ as weather vane on ‘our little wooden northern houses’ to introduce the concept of militarism again.
+She uses the traditional image of the ‘tin rooster’ as a weather vane on ‘our little wooden northern houses’ to introduce the concept of militarism again.
 She uses military imagery to depict their battles and skirmishes.
 The roosters make ‘sallies’, setting out their territory, ‘marking out maps’, and the image of a great operations centre with maps ‘like Rand McNally’s’ with ‘glass-headed pins’ and military uniforms is created with imagery like ‘oil-golds and copper greens’.
 The roosters are compared to the ‘scarlet majors’ in Sassoon’s anti-war poem, ‘Base Details’, who send their “glum heroes up the line to death”.
 Again they are personified, they are ‘screaming’ at the inhabitants of Key West to ‘Get up!
 Stop dreaming!’.
 The poet refers to the idea that the Greeks used these ‘very combative’ birds for their cock fighting spectacles.

 There follows more imagery of roosters fighting, flying, dying – the blood has gone to their heads, which are ‘charged with all your fighting blood’.
 She disapproves of their ‘virile presence’ and their paradoxical ‘vulgar beauty’.
 Bishop is playing with us here: is she not saying, ‘Whatever else we say about these roosters, they’re not chicken’!